 If you were arrested for DWI in Grand Prairie, Fort Worth, Arlington, or a surrounding area of Tarrant County, you are going to need to find yourself a criminal defense attorney right away.
 Make sure that you contact The Law Offices of Richard C. McConathy.

 Our firm can fight to possibly get your criminal charges reduced or dismissed.
-Call (817) 422-5350 or contact us online to have us take a look at your case and discuss all of your legal options during a free consultation.
+Call (817) 422-5350 or contact us online to have us take a look at your case and discuss all of your legal options during a consultation.